Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Physical parameters of the final sample

 \subsection{Spectral Energy Distribution (SED) modeling}

 We perform a SED fitting to the entire final sample using BAGPIPES \citep{Carnall2018}.
-The photometric catalog for the C3-VANDELS sample comes from the CANDELS team \citep{Galametz2013,Guo2013} and is the same used for the VANDELS team for targets with HST imaging that are described in \citep{McLure2018,Garilli2021}.
-For the C3-VUDS sample we use the photometric catalog from COSMOS2015 \citep{Laigle2016} for targets in the COSMOS field, while for galaxies in the ECDFS field, we used the photometric catalog used by the VUDS team \citep[e.g.][]{Calabro2017,Ribeiro2017,Lemaux2022} that is obtained from \cite{Cardamone2010,Grogin2011}.
+The photometric catalog for the C3-VANDELS sample comes from the CANDELS team \citep{Galametz2013,Guo2013} and is the same used for the VANDELS team for targets with HST imaging that are described in \citep{McLure2018,Garilli2021}.{ For the galaxies in the CDFS field, we used the following bands: U-VIMOS, HST: F435W, F606W, F775W, F814W, F850LP, F098M, F105W, F125W, F160W, Ks-ISAAC, Ks-HAWKI, 3.6$\mu$m-IRAC, 4.5$\mu$m-IRAC.
+For the galaxies in the UDS field, we used the bands: U-CFHT, Subaru:B, V, R, i, z, HST: F606W, F125W, F160W, HAWKI: Y, Ks, WFCAM: J, H, K, 3.6$\mu$m-IRAC, 4.5$\mu$m-IRAC.}

+For the C3-VUDS sample, we use the photometric catalog from COSMOS2015 \citep{Laigle2016} for targets in the COSMOS field, while for galaxies in the ECDFS field, we used the photometric catalog used by the VUDS team \citep[e.g.][]{Calabro2017,Ribeiro2017,Lemaux2022} that is obtained from \cite{Cardamone2010,Grogin2011}. {For the galaxies in the COSMOS field, we considered the following bands: u-CFHT, VISTA: Y, J, H, Ks, Subaru: B, V, R, i, z, Y, 3.6$\mu$m-IRAC, 4.5$\mu$m-IRAC.
+For the galaxies in the ECDFS field, we considered the following bands: MUSYC: U38, U, B, V, R, I, z, J, H, K, Subaru: IA427, IA464, IA484, IA505, IA527, IA574, IA624, IA679, IA709, IA738, IA767, IA827, 3.6$\mu$m-IRAC, 4.5$\mu$m-IRAC.}